Anushka091922/Cosmic-Rays-deletion/READ.md

 The ROC curves above are produced from a test set that contains noise in cosmic ray labels.
 This causes TPR to be lower than actual because the deepCR predicted CR labels is essentially noise-free.
+## Note 0:
-Note 0: The current DECam model as preliminary as it is trained on median-coadd science images which may cause false positives of stars in single frame images in some cases.
+The current DECam model as preliminary as it is trained on median-coadd science images which may cause false positives of stars in single frame images in some cases.
+### Note 1:
-Note 1: Output will include some bad pixels and columns, and sometimes blooming patterns.
+Output will include some bad pixels and columns, and sometimes blooming patterns.
 In particular, the blooming artifacts in the CR mask might be 1-2 pixels larger than the actual blooming size and cannot be excluded by subtracting by a saturation mask.
+### Note 2:
-Note 2:Input images should come from calibrated images in the original unit (adu).
+Input images should come from calibrated images in the original unit (adu).
+### Note 3:
-Note 3: Model is trained on g-band images but is expected to work on other filters as well.
+Model is trained on g-band images but is expected to work on other filters as well.
 We have benchmarked on g-band and r-band and are working i-band and z-band but only expect minor differences from the ROC curves above.
+### Note 4:
-Note 4: For extremely short or long exposures (t_exp < 10s or t_exp > 1800s), please visually verify mask output.
+For extremely short or long exposures (t_exp < 10s or t_exp > 1800s), please visually verify mask output.